“It’s the worst decision of my life”, laments a patient who had surgery in Cuba for $ 18,000

 Not serious enough

 “I was told that my case was not heavy enough in Quebec to be operated on. […] I was sick of suffering and taking pills, underlines the resident of Cookshire-Eaton, near Sherbrooke.
-I had heard good comments about Cuba.”
+I had heard good comments regarding Cuba.”

 Determined to seek treatment, Mr. Fleury contacted a medical tourism agency in Quebec and paid $18,000 for his lumbar fusion surgery in Cuba.
 He was operated on in February 2020.